 Basically, when they increase the levels of an endocannabinoid called Anandamide, it increased serotonin signaling and reduced stress response tied to anxiety.

-Anandamide is named after Ananda, the Hindu goddess of "bliss".
+Anandamide is named after Anand, the Hindu goddess of "bliss".

-So increasing Anandamide levels (or reducing FAAH levels...another endocannabinoid) reduce anxiety/depression and stress response.
+So increasing Anandamide levels (or reducing FAAH levels...another endocannabinoid) reduce anxiety/depression and stress effects.